 What Kinds Of Slots Can I Play At Sweepstakes Casinos?

-Despite being categorized as social gaming, the variety of slots are comparable to a regular online casino.
+All legitimate sweepstakes casinos available to players in Texas feature a range of slots.
+Funzpoints offers a handful in Standard mode and close to 40 for Premium Funzpoints play.
+So, despite being categorized as social gaming, the variety of slots are comparable to a regular online casino.
 You can find classic three-reel options, five-reel all-ways-pays slots, and everything between.

-Based on that, here are some tips on choosing a sweepstakes slot in Texas:
+So, based on that, here are some tips on choosing a sweepstakes slot in Texas:

 - Choose based on themes, such as fantasy, Vegas, animals, and action and adventure.